meck/TEIS_formal/doc/CASE_formal_verification.md

 A HDL design after synthesis can be viewed in its whole as a Finite State Machine, completely represented by its current state and all its inputs^[including any clock] as transitions.
-This then represent all possible states of a design, probably only some of these states are **valid states** where the design works as expected, this is implicit, this state space will also contain the designs **initial** state.
+This represents all possible states of a design, probably only some of these states are **valid states** where the design works as expected, this is implicit, this state space will also contain the designs **initial** state.